farblos/wpg2dk/README.md

-In above example, we have chosen to map only a subset of the media objecs (those below subdirectory `/images/00`), just to check wether the mapping works at all.
+In above example, we have chosen to map only a subset of the media objecs (those below subdirectory `/images/00`), just to check wether the map works at all.
 It does, since now 153 media objects got processed "without any issues" according to the report.
 So we can now try to map all media objects:

     [wpg2dk]$ ./wpg2dk summary --mmap '#2/=/media/archive/' \